kubevirt/community/design-proposals/dra.md

 	// +optional
 	DeviceAttributes map[string]DeviceAttribute `json:"deviceAttributes,omitempty"`
 }
 ```

 The first section vmi.spec.resourceClaims will have a list of devices needed to be allocated for the VM.
 Having this
-available as a list will allow users to use the device available from this list in GPU section or HostDevices section of
+available as a list will allow users to use the device from this list in GPU section or HostDevices section of the
-the DomainSpec API.
+DomainSpec API.

 In v1alpha3 version of [DRA API](https://pkg.go.dev/k8s.io/api@v0.31.0/resource/v1alpha3#DeviceClaim), multiple drivers
 could potentially provision devices that are part of a single claim.
 For this reason, a separate list of claims required